Date:

 Development:

-RMA appreciated that the Community Aggregate Payment Levy Regulation was extended until the end of 2024.
-While this would have prevented the change proposed in the resolution from being formally implemented until the Regulation is next updated, action on the second request in the resolution, for the Government of Alberta to consider non-compliance with CAPL bylaws when reviewing applications related to Class 1 gravel pits, could have been taken on this issue immediately.
+RMA appreciated that the Community Aggregate Payment Levy (CAPL) Regulation was extended until the end of 2024 to allow time for RMA and the ASGA to consult with their respective members, develop recommendations, and ensure that the associations mutually supported amendments to the regulation.
+While this extension would have prevented the change proposed in the resolution from being formally implemented until the Regulation was next updated, action on the second request in the resolution, for the Government of Alberta to consider non-compliance with CAPL bylaws when reviewing applications related to Class 1 gravel pits, could have been taken on this issue immediately.

 Provincial Ministries: